KANENANLAIR/CyberSec21/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Install-Elk Template file to /etc/ansible.
+- Copy the Install-Elk file to /etc/ansible.
-- Update the hosts file to include file to include...
+- Update the hosts file to include...
 Your elk server
-- Run the playbook, and navigate to ELK server to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK server and run "sudo docker PS" to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_